Standpoint theory: Third-wave standpoint theory

-Contemporary standpoint theory is evolving as a response to changes in the political and economic landscape, like the first female and person of color Vice President of the United States, Kamala Harris, the global pandemic and the overturning of Roe v.
+Contemporary standpoint theory continues to evolve in response to shifting political, social, and economic landscapes.
+In the era of third-wave feminism, characterized by inclusivity and activism, standpoint theory emphasizes the importance of community and collective action.
+This wave highlights the voices and experiences of diverse groups, including Black women, LGBTQ+ individuals, and disabled people.
+Examples include the community responses to the global pandemic and the impact of Black feminist movements in response to the overturning of Roe v.
 Wade.
-In a modern times, third-wave feminism emphasizes inclusive community and action.
+In modern times, third-wave feminism emphasizes inclusive community and action.
 This has resulted in a resurgence of feminist activism and further integration of intersecting identities, like the unique perspective of Black women and abortion rights.

 Standpoint theorist, Patricia Hill Collins, highlights the resonance of Standpoint Theory with Black feminist groups, in that, standpoint theory can be used as a framework for understanding Black feminist thought.
-Standpoint theory can be a framework for understanding the oppression of Black women or what feminist theorist, Catherine E. Harnois, coins as the “Black women’s standpoint.”
+Standpoint theory can be a framework for understanding the oppression of Black women or what feminist theorist Catherine E. Harnois coins as the "Black women's standpoint".